top of page

 Starlink for Maritime

 Previously there was an option on the Starlink website for Starlink Boats.
-The marketing for this has changed to Starlink for Maritime and it seems directed more towards commercial vessels like fishing boats and cargo ships.
+The marketing for this has changed to Starlink for Maritime, and it seems directed more towards commercial vessels like fishing boats and cargo ships.
 That said, I do know cruisers using these plans after having their Roam account suspended for being outside a supported country for 2 months.

 Under the Starlink for Maritime category there are 4 main plans which include normal and priority data.
 Sometimes these plans are marketed simply as the Global Priority Plans.